bbauska/JS-Basics-Unlock/README.md

 </p>
 <!-- ![](./images/image108.jpg){width="15.430272309711286in" height="5.084708005249344in"}  -->

-In this example, this inside the arrow function correctly refers to the Timer object because it inherits
+<p>In this example, this inside the arrow function correctly refers to the
+Timer object because it inherits.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 109.   ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">